dlt-hub/dlt/docs/website/docs/dlt-ecosystem/verified-sources/github.md

 `items_per_page`: The number of issues/pull requests to retrieve in a single page.
 Defaults to 100.

 `max_items`: The maximum number of issues/pull requests to retrieve in total.
 If set to None, it means all items will be retrieved.
+Defaults to None.

 `max_item_age_seconds`: The feature to restrict retrieval of items older than a specific duration is yet to be implemented.
 Defaults to None.

 ### Resource `_get_reactions_data`

-The `dlt.resource` function employs the "\_get_reactions_data" method to retrieve data about issues, their associated comments, and subsequent reactions.
+The `dlt.resource` function employs the `_get_reactions_data` method to retrieve data about issues, their associated comments, and subsequent reactions.

 ```python